Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The article also quotes Ayatollah Khamenei from in 2013, saying: “Sometimes the leaders of the Zionist regime even threaten us; they are threatening to strike militarily, but I think they know it, and if they do not know it, they must know that if they make a mistake, the Islamic Republic will destroy Tel Aviv and Haifa” (Tehran Times, December 14, 2021).

 The map includes targets in Lebanon and cities in the Palestinian Authority.
-Missiles also appear to be aimed at Jerusalem, empty desert, and the border with Egypt.
+Missiles also appear to be aimed at Jerusalem, the empty desert, and the border with Egypt.

 A Missile With a Message